 Introduction

-This guide is designed to provide an overview for navigating and downloading data produced for the USDA Forest Service’s Landscape Change Monitoring System (LCMS).
-The LCMS Data Explorer is the best resource environment for quickly viewing and downloading available data products.
-The LCMS Data Explorer is overlaid on a Google Maps-style interface.
-This should help those already familiar with Google’s suite of mapping products become more quickly familiar with the explorer.
+This guide is designed to provide an overview for navigating and downloading data produced for the USDA Forest Service’s Landscape Change Monitoring System (LCMS) using the LCMS Data Explorer.
+The LCMS Data Explorer is the best tool for quickly viewing and downloading available data products.

-The LCMS Data Explorer can be found by clicking this link
+The LCMS Data Explorer can be found at: http://lcms.forestry.oregonstate.edu/

 Objectives

 Learn how to navigate the LCMS Data Explorer web application.